crockpotveggies/dl4j-convolutional-net-scala/README.md

 #Prerequisites

-This class requires the latest version of SBT.
+This class requires the latest version of Gradle.

 #Debugging

-You may also run this library in IntelliJ for debugging purposes if you have the SBT and Scala plugins enabled.
+You may also run this library in IntelliJ for debugging purposes if you have the Gradle and Scala plugins enabled.

 #Helpful Resources